hmanchev/ui5-uiveri5/docs/usage/locators.md

 and meaningful IDs.
 So it is easy to identify those elements in automatic tests.
 But in highly-dynamic JS frameworks like SAPUI5 the DOM is generated out of the views.
 The views could also be generated from the content meta-information.
 Very often, IDs are not assigned by a developer during application creation.
-In such cases, the ID ir generated in runtime from the control name and a suffix that is the sequential number of this control in this app.
+In such cases, the ID is generated in runtime from the control name and a suffix that is the sequential number of this control in this app.
 The generated ID could also could contain prefix of the enclosing view, like "__xmlview1".
 In this scheme, the leading "__" mean "internal and generated, not to be relied on" There are several problems with using such generated IDs in application tests.
 1. IDs are stable between application runs but are generated and will definitely change when the application is modified.
 Even minor unrelated change like adding one more button in some common area like header could cause a change of all IDs.
 This will require changes in all selectors used in all tests for this application.
 2. This is even more probable with metadata-driven UIs like Fiori Elements.
-The firori elements template could change with a UI5 minor version upgrade and could introduce  new visual elements that will also change the generated IDs of the rest.
+The fiori elements template could change with a UI5 minor version upgrade and could introduce  new visual elements that will also change the generated IDs of the rest.
 3. IDs are execution-unique and are generated on the runtime.
 So repetitive ID's require repetitive navigation path in the application.
-This makes it especially hard for a human to develop and support the test as would require to alwasy start from the begioing and pass over the whole test.
+This makes it especially hard for a human to develop and support the test as manual reproduction would require to always start from the begining and pass over the whole test.
 It is also impossible to execute only part of the whole scenario by using disabled or focused specs and suites.
-4. There are cases when the generated IDs will be different depending on the environment the application is running.
+4. The generated IDs could be different depending on the environment the application is running.
 5. Generated IDs are totally not self-documenting and this makes the test harder to understand and maintain.

 ### Avoid non-visible attributes